Gapminder/vizabi-website/_tutorials/2017-04-20-files-that-are-different.md

 {% image tut-20-image12.gif %}

 Now the file matches the format "time goes down" in Gapminder Offline tool.
-"Save As" the file as CSV. [⏬ CSV](/data/teachers-timereports.csv){:download="teachers-timereports.csv"}
+"Save As" the file as CSV.
+Solution: [⏬ CSV](/data/teachers-timereports.csv){:download="teachers-timereports.csv"}
 Open the file you saved in Gapminder Offline

 {% image tut-20-image13.gif %}

-You can select text categories from the data you have imported to be colors
+You can select text categories from the data you have imported to be colors.

+{% image tut-20-image14.gif %}

+Below is the interactive examle that shows the result.

 {% capture code %}
 <div id="placeholder" class="example-placeholder" style="max-width: 720px; height: 500px; padding-top: 0;"></div>